saidulIslam1602/MaritimeIQ_Platform/maritime-dashboard/README.md

 ## 🎨 **Interview Demonstration Script**

 ### **1. Start with Fleet Management (30 seconds)**
-"Here's our live fleet management dashboard showing all 4 Havila Kystruten vessels operating on the Bergen-Kirkenes route.
+"Here's our live fleet management dashboard showing all 4 maritime fleet vessels operating on the Bergen-Kirkenes route.
 You can see real-time passenger counts, on-time performance at 98.5%, and individual vessel status including speed and position data."

 ### **2. Show Route Optimization (45 seconds)**
 "Our AI-powered route optimization system provides real-time recommendations.
 For example, you can see here it's suggesting a weather-optimized route through Lofoten that saves 2.5 hours, and it's automatically sent Northern Lights viewing alerts to 342 passengers based on clear sky predictions."